Jun8

 Substitutions:

 This is a very flexible recipe.
-Acorn squash may replace the butternut (are both “winter” varieties), white grape juice may replace the cranberry juice cocktail, mango or peach chutney may replace the cranberry chutney, and soy nuts may replace the pistachios.
+Acorn squash may replace the butternut (are both “winter” varieties), white grape juice or green tea may replace the cranberry juice cocktail, low sugar mango or peach chutney may replace the cranberry chutney, and cashews may replace the pistachios.